Mitopptx/Mitopptx/README.md

 # OhaiYo!!!!
 Minaaaaasan
-## bokuwo namai wa mItodEsuUUuU!!!!!
+## boku no namae wa mItodEsuUUuU!!!!!

 **I'm furry and gaY and autistic :3**